Last updated on March 1st, 2021 at 07:14 pm

 Hato La Aurora is probably the best-known destination for nature lovers traveling to the Llanos.
 The approach is difficult.
 I was there 2 years ago with a small chartered plane, with which one flies there in 40 minutes.
 The runway is a flat grassy area.

 The area is spectacular and you can indulge in all the activities.
 However, the accommodations require urgent investment and the prices seem high to me.
 There are good alternatives today that are easier to reach.

 The Jaguar is certainly one of the most imposing big cats in the world.
-He has not only the strongest bit of all cats, with which he can crack turtle shell or kill caimans, but the second strongest bit of all land animals.
+He has not only the strongest bit of all cats, with which he can crack turtle shells or kill caimans, but the second strongest bite of all land animals.
 For comparison, a Jaguar has the double biting power of a lion and kills its prey with a bite through the skullcap.